-The sexes of the sacred ibis are alike and overall white in color.
+Both male and female Sacred Ibis are overall white in color.
 The neck and head have bare, black skin.
-The flight feathers are tipped with irredescent green ending in violet blue.
+The flight feathers are tipped with iridescent green ending in violet blue.
 The eyes are brown with an outer rim of crimson.
 The long, downward-curved bill, feet and toes are black.
 They are about 20 in. long with long slender legs.
 The nestling is white with head and back of neck black.

 The range of the sacred ibis is Sub-Saharan Africa, Madagascar, and the Persian Gulf area.

 The sacred ibis inhabits lowlands near lakes or near coasts.